presents

 - note that in some TKR systems, the intercondylar spine remains a constant size for each femoral component size;

-- the consequence of this is that there will be a relatively large notch cut for a small femoral component,
+- consequence of this is that there will be a relatively large notch cut for a small femoral component, and this risks femoral condyle fracture if the component had to be removed;

 - effect of spine on component loosening:

-- in the report by SA Mikulak et al, the authors studied loosening with press fit condylar PCL substituting TKR;
+- in the report by Mikulak SA, et al, the authors studied loosening with press fit condylar PCL substituting TKR;

 - the authors concluded that rotational forces were generated by impingement of the side walls of the intercondylar box on the polyethylene post;